Kentia Palm (Howea forsteriana) Care Indoors; Watering, Light, Soil, Problems

 Take care not to overfeed the palm as it can lead to yellowing of the fronds.
 To prevent fertilizer build up which is indicated by leaf burn and brown spots, regularly flush out excess salts by running a stream of water through the soil until the water comes out through the drainage hole.

-The best soil for Howea forsteriana should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-A mix of 2 parts of all purpose potting mix and 1 part perlite is recommended for this palm.
+The best soil for Howea forsteriana should be rich in organic matter and free-draining to prevent waterlogging.
+A blend of 2 parts of potting mix and 1 part perlite is ideal for this palm.

 Repotting